-CPU Internal Frequency [Manual]
+CPU Speed [Manual]

-When the motherboard is set to JumperFreeTM mode, this field allows you to select the internal frequency of your CPU.
-Available options include multiples of 100 and 133.
+When the motherboard is set to JumperFree mode (see 3.4 Motherboard Settings), this field allows you to select the internal speed of your CPU.
+Available options include multiples of 66 and 100.
 Select [Manual] if you want to make changes to the subsequent 2 fields.
 Note that selecting a frequency higher than the CPU manufacturer recommends may cause the system to hang or crash.
-See System Hangup on page 67.
+See System Hangup later in this section.

-CPU Frequency Multiple (when CPU Speed is set to [Manual])
+CPU Core:Bus Freq.
+Multiple (when CPU Speed is set to [Manual])

 This field is for unlocked processors only.
-If your processor's Frequency Multiple is detected locked, you will not be able to access this field.
-This field sets the frequency multiple between the CPU's internal frequency and external frequency.
-This must be set in conjunction with CPU External (FSB) Frequency to match the speed of your CPU.
-Configuration options: [2.0x] [2.5x] [3.0x]...[7.0x] [7.5x] [8.0x]
+This sets the frequency multiple between the CPU's internal frequency and external frequency.
+This must be set in conjunction with CPU Bus/PCI Frequency to match the speed of your CPU.
+Configuration options vary according to the external frequency of your CPU.

-CPU External (FSB) Freq.
+CPU Bus/PCI Freq.
 (MHz) (when CPU Speed is set to [Manual])

-This feature tells the clock generator what frequency to send to the CPU and chipset.
-The external frequency (bus frequency) multiplied by the bus multiple equals the CPU's internal frequency (the CPU speed).
-Configuration options: [100] [103] [105]...[174]
-[177] [180]
+This feature tells the clock generator what frequencies to send to the local bus and PCI devices onboard.
+The bus frequency (external frequency) multiplied by the bus multiple equals the CPU's internal frequency (the CPU speed).